BranchManager/.dotfiles/.config/README.md

 - remove this package for hyprland
 34. pacman -R libva-vdpau-driver
 - remove this package for manjaro if I want to run OBS
-35. 1. sudo Pacman -S thunar
+35. 1. sudo Pacman -S thunar tumbler
     - install thunar
     - changing terminal to kitty
         Went the the edit section => Configure custom Actions => Edit the "open Terminal here" action command from `exo-open --working-directory %f --launch TerminalEmulator` to `kitty --working-directory %f`